Sonny Liston: Title challenge delay

-Liston became the No. 1 contender in 1960, but the handlers of world heavyweight champion Floyd Patterson refused to give him a shot at the title because of Liston's links to organized crime.
+Liston became the No. 1 contender in 1960, but the handlers of world heavyweight champion Floyd Patterson refused to give him a shot at the title citing Liston's links to organized crime.
 While Liston began working into shape with hopes for a heavyweight title shot, he also continued his criminal behavior.
 Two more arrests—for disorderly conduct and resisting arrest and another for impersonating a cop—led to Liston being suspended by the Pennsylvania Athletic Commission on July 14, 1961.
 The suspension was honored in all states.
-Ironically, Patterson's manager, Cus D'Amato, associated with racketeers and had his manager's license revoked by the New York State Athletic Commission for alleged misconduct in connection with the Floyd Patterson–Ingemar Johansson title fight in June 1959.
+Ironically, Patterson's manager, Cus D'Amato, associated with racketeers and had his manager's license revoked by the New York State Athletic Commission for alleged misconduct in connection with the Floyd Patterson vs. Ingemar Johansson title fight in June 1959.

 Civic leaders were also reluctant, worrying that Liston's unsavory character would set a bad example for youth.
 The NAACP had urged Patterson not to fight Liston, fearing that a Liston victory would hurt the civil rights movement.
 Many African-Americans disdained Liston.
-Asked by a young white reporter why he was not fighting for freedom in the South, Liston deadpanned, "I ain't got no dog-proof ass."
+Asked by a young white reporter why he was not fighting for freedom in the South, Liston deadpanned, "I ain't got no dog-proof ass.", referring to the use of police dogs against protesters.
 However, in 1963 in the aftermath of the 16th Street Baptist Church bombing, Liston broke off a European boxing exhibition tour to return home and was quoted as saying he was "ashamed to be in America."

 U.S. President John F. Kennedy also did not want Patterson to fight Liston.
 When Patterson met with the president in January 1962, Kennedy suggested that Patterson avoid Liston, citing Justice Department concerns over Liston's ties to organized crime.

 Jack Dempsey spoke for many when he was quoted as saying that Sonny Liston should not be allowed to fight for the title.
 Liston angrily responded by questioning whether Dempsey's failure to serve in World War I qualified him to moralize.
 Frustrated, Liston changed his management in 1961 and applied pressure through the media by remarking that Patterson, who had faced mostly white challengers since becoming champion, was drawing the color line against his own race.
+Patterson maintained, however, that he desperately wanted to fight Liston all the while, but was blocked by aforementioned trainer Cus D'Amato, subsequently contributing to his firing.